I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_scale_support_0022.md

 ## Members

+`Flags`

 `MaxOutputHeight`

 The largest output height that can be scaled to.
 The largest value allowed is <b>D3D12_REQ_TEXTURE2D_U_OR_V_DIMENSION</b>, which is 16384.

 `MaxOutputWidth`

 The largest output width that can be scaled to.
 The largest value allowed is <b>D3D12_REQ_TEXTURE2D_U_OR_V_DIMENSION</b>, which is 16384.

 `MinOutputHeight`

 The smallest output height that can be scaled to.
 The smallest allowed value is 1.

 `MinOutputWidth`

 The smallest output width that can be scaled to.
 The smallest allowed value is 1.

 ## Remarks
 By default, supported indicates that all possible output size combinations that exist between the maximum  size and minimum size for the extent, inclusive, are supported.
 The values in the <i>ScaleSupportFlags</i> value may add additional restrictions.

 When scaling is not supported, the maximum and maximum sizes should both be set to the input size and no flags specified.